cyrfar/TrailerTrends/README.md

 # TrailerTrendz
 The film industry is a complicated and fascinating multi-billion dollar market.
-In this repo, we build a model that uses information about movie trailer viewership (online search trends, etc) and other movie metadata to predict the initial ROI of a movie.
-The target variable, which we label as "success", is given by
+In this repo, I build a model that uses information about movie trailer viewership (online search trends, etc) and other movie metadata to predict the initial ROI of a movie.
+The target variable, which I label as "success", is given by

 success = opening weekend revenue/budget